prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-2.markdown

 > "Clarity is just when a calm mind compounds on itself." -Unknown

+Calm mind generates clear thoughts.
+When calm mind keep doing it, clarity happens.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 17.

 > "Practice is the price you pay today to be better tomorrow." -James Clear

+We need to put smart & hard work today to expect big results tomorrow.
+So, we first need to pay the price, then we can get better results.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>